willkg/blog/posts/mozilla/socorro_dev_env.rst

 Socorro:

-**Anyone who can run Docker can have a Socorro local development environment that runs Socorro as we run it at Mozilla in like 5 steps.**
+**Anyone who can run Docker can have a Socorro local development environment that runs Socorro as we run it at Mozilla in five steps.**

 There are other people who use Socorro that have an impetus to help fix the issues that affect them.
-It behooves us to make building a local development environment straight-forward without requiring people to become Socorro domain experts.
+It behooves us to make building a local development environment straightforward without requiring people to become Socorro domain experts.

 The Socorro team is changing.
 It behooves us to be able to onboard a new